 best soccer tactics, They had very fast forwards and I believe the coach should have adjusted and had his fullbacks bypass the midfield by sending long, lofted passes to the forwards.
 At least, they would have had a chance by using a different style.
 They had no chance by trying to make short passes thru the midfield, that style of play simply couldn’t be successful.

-Practice Passing Quickly and Playing at a Fast Pace.
+Practice Passing Quickly and Playing at a Fast Pace

 understanding soccer tactics, At advanced levels, the game is played faster.
-It is a tough adjustment for players to increase the speed of their play, because they must make decisions faster.
+It is a tough adjustment for players to increase the speed of their play because they must make decisions faster.
 One common problem is holding the ball too long and losing it.
 Encourage travel and high school players to play at a fast speed and to not hold the ball long.
-If they try to hold it until the last second, they will lose it when they play a faster than normal team.
+If they try to hold it until the last second, they will lose it when they play faster than the normal team.

-Flat Back 3 or 4 vs. A Sweeper.
+Flat Back 3 or 4 vs. A Sweeper

 In High School play, using a Sweeper is often better than a Flat Back 3 or 4.
 There are two reasons:

 The differences in speed.
 The attacking team usually has one or two very fast forwards, while most High School teams don’t have 3 or 4 very fast Fullbacks.
 If the FB’s push up to the Halfway Line, there is a long distance between the FB’s and their Goalkeeper (say 40 yards).
-This gives a very fast forward an advantage over slower FB’s.
+This gives a very fast forward advantage over slower FB’s.
 This problem is solved by using a fast Sweeper who plays behind the FB’s.

-Using a Sweeper allows the FB’s to play more aggressively and to mark closer and take chances to win 50/50 balls, because they know they have a Sweeper backing them up.
+Using a Sweeper allows the FB’s to play more aggressively and to mark closer and take chances to win 50/50 balls because they know they have a Sweeper backing them up.

 best soccer tactics, Strategy for Playing Against A Team That Has A Better Midfield.

 If you are playing against a significantly better team, it usually means they are better in the midfield.
 This makes it unlikely that you can beat them by passing the ball thru the midfield.
-Your odds are realistically not good.
+Your odds are really not good.
 Your best bet is to play long balls and try to get the ball into the opposing Penalty Box as much as possible.
 Try to get 2 or 3 players into the Penalty Box and hope for a lucky break or a Penalty Kick.

-If you have a Fullback or Sweeper who is good at Free Kicks, have him or her take them when you are in the Middle and Attacking Thirds.
+If you have a Fullback or Sweeper who is good at Free Kicks, have him or she take them when you are in the Middle and Attacking Thirds.
 This will give you an extra receiver.
 Obviously, tell the kicker to drop back to a defensive position after taking the kick.

-If You Can’t Move The Ball Thru The Midfield.
+If You Can’t Move The Ball Thru The Midfield

 If you can’t move the ball through your midfield by short passes (because your midfielders don’t have the skill, can’t win the ball, muddy field conditions, or whatever the reason), your best option is to put your fastest players at forward and play long balls (ideally behind the opposing Fullbacks).

-If you can go “over the top”, at least you will turn the opposing Fullbacks around, back them up, stretch the defense, your Forwards have the chance to win the ball or capitalize on an error, and you get the ball off your side of the field.
+If you can go “over the top”, at least you will turn the opposing Fullbacks around, back them up, stretch the defence, your Forwards have the chance to win the ball or capitalize on an error, and you get the ball off your side of the field.

 It is surprising how many coaches try to stick with a controlled short passing game even when they are behind and it isn’t working.
 If one style of play isn’t working, try something different if your team is capable of it.

-Formation and Styles of Play.
+Formation and Styles of Play

 Choose the formation and style of play that gives your team the greatest chance for success.
 This may vary, somewhat, from game to game.
 For example, if you can’t be successful playing an indirect “Possession Style” of play, consider a counterattacking style that uses quick through passes or long balls.